 To write a great education job description:

-- List the right resume skills.
+- List the skills to put on a resume.
 Find them in the online job ad.
 Or learn them from the school’s teachers and administrators.

 - Use those skills as your resume keywords.

 - Brainstorm several times you used those skills for maximum effect.